 For information on deportation following a criminal sentence, see the section below.

-When you can’t be removed
+When you cannot be removed from the UK

 You should not be removed from the UK if you have an injunction preventing removal.
 Read more about injunctions here.